gabiilimaa1996-sudo/front_serverest_dev/README.md

 - `cy.createRandomUser()`

-This command creates dynamic users with `administrador: 'true'` or `administrador: 'false'`, which helps avoid data collisions and enables authorization scenarios such as validating `403` for administrator-only routes [1].
+This command creates dynamic users with `administrador: 'true'` or `administrador: 'false'`, which helps avoid data collisions and enables authorization scenarios such as validating `403` for administrator-only routes.

 ### `products.commands.js`